g41797/sputnik/README.md

 Developers of blocks should agree on content of messages.

-Sputnik doesn't force specific format of the message.
+sputnik doesn't force specific format of the message.

 EXCEPTION: key of the map should not start from "__".

 This prefix is used by sputnik for house-keeping values.

-## Sputnik's building blocks
+## sputnik's building blocks
-Building block of Sputnik called (of-course - do you remember *simplicity*?)   **Block**.
+Building block of sputnik called (of-course - do you remember *simplicity*?)   **Block**.

 ### Block identity
 Every Block has descriptor: